grncdr/node-any-db/API.md

 ### Transaction events

+ * `'query', statement, params` - emitted immediately before `.query` is called on a connection via `transaction.query`.
  * `'commit:start'`      - Emitted when `.commit()` is called.
  * `'commit:complete'`   - Emitted after the transaction has committed.
  * `'rollback:start'`    - Emitted when `.rollback()` is called.